 Skip to 11 minutes and 43 seconds We will be asking some people permission to use your comments.
 So thank you very much, and see you online.
 Bye.

 Reflect on your learning with Jane & Yeasmin

-Jane and Yeasmin recorded their first video diary for the course on 3 October.
+Jane and Yeasmin recorded their first video diary for the course on 6 May.
 Thank you to those who have allowed Jane and Yeasmin to use your comments as part of the diary.
 We hope you enjoy the selection of comments that have been shared.

 Take a look at your reflection grid for this week.
 This week Paul provided guidance on using routines to achieve consistency in behaviour.
 You looked at how three rules are better than thirty and created some behaviour management resources for your own classroom.
 Your classroom task this week was to explore the rules you set with your students and to focus on establishing one routine with your students.

 Fill in your reflection grid for this week now if you haven’t already done so.